deltachat/deltachat-pages/ca/gdpr.md

 complain to a supervisory authority in accordance with Article 77 of the GDPR.
 As a rule, you can contact the supervisory authority of your usual place of residence or workplace or our registered office for this purpose.
 The supervisory authority responsible for our place of business is the State Commissioner for Data Protection and Freedom of Information of Baden-Württemberg in 70173 Stuttgart.
 </li>
 </ol>

-If you have any questions or complaints, please feel free to contact us by email: delta-privacy@merlinux.eu

-## 4.1 Right to object
-If your personal data is processed on the basis of our legitimate interests in accordance with Art.
-6 (1) lit. f GDPR, you have the right to object to the processing of your personal data in accordance with Art.
-21 GDPR, provided that there are grounds for this based on your particular situation or the objection is directed against direct advertising.
-In the latter case, you have a general right of objection, which will be implemented by us without specifying a particular situation.

-If you wish to exercise your right of objection, simply send an e-mail to delta-privacy@merlinux.eu

-## 4.2 Right to withdraw

-If your personal data is processed on the basis of your consent in accordance with Art.
-6 (1) lit. a GDPR (e.g. via the mailing list), you can withdraw your consent at any time and without any disadvantages.
-As a result, we may no longer continue the data processing that was based on this consent for the future.
-However, the withdrawal of your consent does not affect the lawfulness of the processing carried out on the basis of the consent until the withdrawal.

-If you wish to make use of your right of withdrawal, simply send an e-mail to delta-privacy@merlinux.eu

 # 5. Up-to-dateness and modification of this data protection declaration